 Companies which rely on part-time workers and remote freelancers are also a classic example of a company which needs a dedicated HR manager (or even a team) as soon as possible.

 Some industries are very small and finding the right person can take a lot of work.
-If you want to find and hire a talented person, you need to spend a lot of time on finding them.
+If you want to find and hire a talented person, you need to spend a lot of time finding them.
 In that case, you should think about hiring an HR manager early.
 They can visit career fairs, snipe talent at universities, and work on your employment reputation.

 “If the volume of hiring is pretty high and consistent, either through growth or turnover, you need a dedicated recruiter.” - Peter Rosen, president of HR Strategies & Solutions

-If you’re a digital agency, you whole income depends on workers.
+If you're a digital agency, your whole income depends on workers.
 The more contracts and clients you can serve, the more you can earn; and the only way to serve more clients is to have more people working for you.
-That’s why an employee number 7 in an agency should be either an HR manager or a project manager.
+That's why an employee number 7 in an agency should be either an HR manager or a project manager.